 Medication

-Fertility pills help you make more follicle-stimulating hormone.
+Fertility pills help you make more follicle-stimulating hormones.
 You may take medication to prepare for your treatments, and your doctor may prescribe hormone-regulating medication to help your ovaries release eggs.

 Intrauterine Insemination (IUI)